Have you been hearing about Yellowstone in the news a lot lately? Worried it’s gonna blow? Here are some things you should know.

 Third, our study recently highlighted in the New York Times is claiming nothing of the current state or future of the volcano.

 Our study featured in the New York Times was investigating the magmatic events that lead to the last supereruption ~631,000 years ago.
 Although our preliminary results suggest these events occurred on timescales on the order of decades, this does not equate to a prediction of the future of the volcano.
 Further work is required to resolve such predictions.
+You can find our scientific paper on the subject here.

 For a clear explanation dispelling myths about the volcano, read the Snopes.com article published following the New York Times piece.
 Also check out Arizona PBS interview, Arizona Channel 12 Sunday Square Off, and an ASU Now article where Christy Till articulates what’s really going on.